The Mother Of The Teen Dating A Suspected Neo-Nazi Was Concerned About The Relationship Months Before She Was Killed

 Hours later, the suspect was back at Kuhn-Fricker's house and spent an hour with her daughter, Janet Kuhn told WJLA.
 She said Scott Fricker heard a noise in his daughter's bedroom and "sensed something was up."

-The couple then "confronted" the suspect after which he shot them and shot himself, according to police.
+The couple then "confronted" the suspect, after which he shot them and shot himself, according to police.
 Four other family members who were inside the home at the time of the shooting were not hurt, police said.

-Allem told BuzzFeed News on Wednesday that she attended The Dominion School along with Kuhn-Fricker's daughter and the suspect.
+Allem told BuzzFeed News on Wednesday that she attended the Dominion School along with Kuhn-Fricker's daughter and the suspect.
 The school's website states that it is a "coeducational, therapeutic special education day school" for "adolescents who are experiencing emotional, learning, and/or behavioral problems that interfere with their educational development."

-A representative for The Dominion School declined to comment when contacted by BuzzFeed News.
+A representative for the Dominion School declined to comment when contacted by BuzzFeed News.
 Janet Kuhn told BuzzFeed News that she did not know the name of the school her granddaughter attended.

 Allem said the suspect often talked about "murder" and "very violent disturbing things" at the school.
 She said he made fun of another classmate by saying that he had "Jew curls."
-The teen also used to make anti-Semitic jokes with his friend, raise his hand and say "Heil Hitler" and "say things like 'The Nazis are coming back,'" Allem said.
+The teen also used to make anti-Semitic jokes with his friend, raise his hand and say "Heil Hitler," and "say things like 'The Nazis are coming back,'" Allem said.

 According to Allem, the suspect "would try to manipulate" Kuhn-Fricker's daughter into hating her parents and told her that their "control over her is not warranted."